johnwcowan/r7rs-spec/spec/r7rs.md

 program, or if an arithmetic operation would produce an exact number that is too large for the implementation to represent.

-If the value of an expression is said to be "unspecified," then the expression must evaluate to some object without signaling an error, but the value depends on the implementation; this report explicitly does not say what value is returned.
+If the value of an expression is said to be “unspecified,” then the expression must evaluate to some object without signaling an error, but the value depends on the implementation; this report explicitly does not say what value is returned.

-Finally, the words and phrases "must," "must not," "shall," "shall not," "should," "should not," "may," "required," "recommended," and "optional," although not capitalized in this report, are to be interpreted as described in RFC 2119 []{.citation cites="rfc2119"}.
+Finally, the words and phrases “must,” “must not,” “shall,” “shall not,” “should,” “should not,” “may,” “required,” “recommended,” and “optional,” although not capitalized in this report, are to be interpreted as described in RFC 2119 <span class="citation" cites="rfc2119"></span>.
 They are used only with reference to implementer or implementation behavior, not with reference to programmer or program behavior.

 ### Entry format